techievivek/Youtube-idea-notedown-app/README.md

 # Youtube-idea-notedown-app
-It is a nodejs app to note down youtube videos to be made.
+It is a nodejs app to note down youtube video ideas to be made.
 ## Frontend- Materialize css
 ## Backend- Nodejs